jdfinch/language_model/README.md

 Low Rank Adaptation (LoRA) specified as `lora=8`, but can be set to `None` to disable LoRA and make all parameters trainable.

 By default LoRA applied to these modules: `['q_proj', 'k_proj', 'v_proj', 'o_proj', 'gate_proj', 'up_proj', 'down_proj']`

-`train_batch_size=1` and `gen_batch_size=1`, with `gradient_accumulation_steps=1`.
-Increase batch size to speed up at the cost of higher memory utilization.

-`max_sequence_length=4096` which is what Llama can handle, but is usually too large, so consider reducing to trigger left-side input truncation.
-To protect a minimum amount of input from being truncated, the `protected_input_length` parameter (default `512`) can be used to prevent right-side input tokens from being truncated (the right-hand side of output tokens will be truncated instead during training).

-`max_output_length=512`, but generating this amount is somewhat slow.

-Training is sensitive to `learning_rate`, so consider adjusting for your training task.

-Generation is sensitive to `repetition_penalty` and `num_beams` (increasing `num_beams` increases memory cost but may improve generation quality).